Port of Genoa: Antiquity and Middle Ages

 Around 1250, the rocky spur on the eastern side of the natural harbor was extended through landfill to form a breakwater.
 From the 16th century, this was called the Molo Vecchio (Old Mole or Old Quay), in contrast to the Molo Nuovo (New Mole) that was built on the opposite side of the bay, near the lighthouse.
 The inner bay formed by the Molo Vecchio became the mooring area for numerous vessels, which were likely referred to as Mandria (Herd) or Gregge (Flock).
 The term Mandracchio, which in modern Italian denotes small fishing ports or marinas, is likely based on Mandria.
 However, in Genoa, this bay is specifically named Mandraccio.
 Other explanations suggest the term derives from the Greek Mandràki, meaning enclosure (fence), or has Arabic origins.

 Alongside the construction of the Molo Vecchio, a Maritime Arsenal was built, as well as Palazzo del Mare (the Palace of the Sea), later renamed Palazzo San Giorgio.
 After serving as the seat of government, the palace became the main headquarters for the Banco di San Giorgio (Bank of Saint George), a financial institution of extraordinary importance to the Republic of Genoa.
 Today, the Port Authority is located in the building.
 Adjacent to the Molo Vecchio, and very close to the Palazzo San Giorgio, were six wooden landing jetties.
 These were named after the goods handled there or after the influential families who resided nearby (including the Spinola and Grimaldi).
 These jetties were replaced by permanent piers in the 15th century.
 By the mid-16th century, the Molo Vecchio had reached a length of almost 500 meters.
 The city of Genoa and its port were significantly shaped by the architect Galeazzo Alessi.
 Under his direction, the development of the old port reached its completion.

 Passenger terminals

 The quays of the passenger terminals extend over an area of 250 thousand square metres, with 5 equipped berths for cruise vessels and 13 for ferries, for an annual capacity of 4 million ferry passengers, 1.5 million cars and 250,000 trucks.

-The historical maritime station of Ponte dei Mille is today a technologically advanced cruise terminal, with facilities designed after the world's most modern airports, in order to ensure fast embarking and disembarking of latest generation ships carrying thousand passengers.
+The historical maritime station of Ponte dei Mille is today a technologically advanced cruise terminal, with facilities designed after the world's most modern airports, to ensure fast embarking and disembarking of latest generation ships carrying thousand passengers.

 A third cruise terminal is currently under construction in the redesigned area of Ponte Parodi, once a quay used for grain traffic.